Kiszer/NeoWs-API/README.md

 npm start server

 then from a terminal use curl (must be content-type:application/json) from a terminal, or similar tool, to see if there are any asteroids in your parameters.

+### Variables needed to run:

+1. dateStart: This is be the first day in the range that you want to look for near earth objects.
+2. dateEnd: This is end date in the range that you want to look for near earth objects.
+(Note: if dateEnd is more than 7 days further than dateStart, it will be changed to 7 days, as that is the limit of the NeoWs API).
+3. within: There are two variables needed inside of within
+   - value: Distance of the near earth objects from earth
+   - units: Unit of length.
+Currently only "miles" is accepted.

 #### Example of proper Curl command: